Xilinx/XRT/src/runtime_src/doc/toc/xbutil.rst

 platform name, and system information.
 This information can be used for both card administration and application debugging.

-For more details please refer `Vitis Application Acceleration Document` (Link to be inserted)
+For more details please refer `Vitis Application Acceleration Document <https://www.xilinx.com/html_docs/xilinx2019_2/vitis_doc/Chunk1185163305.html>`_